staniboy/particlesplus/README.md

 # ParticlesPlus
-A mod for Vintage Story based on [VTP](https://mods.vintagestory.at/vtp) by Dana.
+A mod for Vintage Story based on [Visible Terra Preta Particles](https://mods.vintagestory.at/vtp) by Dana.

 ## Credits
 - Original logic by [Craluminum-Mods](https://github.com/Craluminum-Mods)